nosra/digitalprivaciesproj/README.md

 - Whatsapp
 - Google

+The goal of this algorithm is to find the common features between privacy policies using NLP.

 # How it works
 First I get a .txt representation of every privacy policy.
 Then, so that every single sentence isn't being compared to every other sentence, I prune the search space by grabbing every sentence that contains the word "information" (these sentences would probably be the most relevant).
 I place these sentences into groups called "blurbs" that are each specific to their respective privacy policy.
-Then I compare each blurbs to each other blurb using spacy to find the sentences that are most similiar.
+Then I compare each blurb to each other privacy policies' blurbs using spacy to find the sentences that are most similiar.
 The results are compiled within the "results.txt" document.
-Sentences with similarities close to 1 are the most similiar.
+Sentences with similarities close to 1 contain the most similiar information, and therefore are most relevant to my study.

 # Results
 See "results.txt"